madetech/learn/core-skills/react/README.md

 The candidate can describe:

-- What the `key` prop is used for.
+- What the `key` prop is used for
+- The difference between state in functional components versus class components
 {% endcapture %}
 {% include assessment_container.html name="Fox" description=fox_description img="./fox.png" %}